tonghuikang/10-009-digital-world-project-spotlight/README.md

 `./cloud_dw_1D/`
 The cloud server hosts the communication between the user and the appliance.
 We preferred to use MQTT's publisher-subscriber system instead of FireBase because we require instant response between the user and the appliance.

 Our server is hosted by Google Cloud Platform.
 The cloud runs on Ubuntu 16.04 and has an IP address assigned by Google Cloud.
-We followed this tutorial to set up an MQTT server (https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-the-mosquitto-mqtt-messaging-broker-on-ubuntu-16-04).

 The folder contains sample code to test whether publishing and subscribing works.